 Images Di Baker September 2021

-Title quote originally from the biblical text, Ecclesiastes 3:1 and later in the lyrics by Pete Seeger ‘To Everything There Is a Season’ 1960s.
+Title quote originally from the biblical text, Ecclesiastes 3:1 and later in the lyrics by Pete Seeger ‘To Everything There Is a Season’ the 1960s.